DIY Remarketing for ROI – When and Why to Plan your Upgrades around Resale

-If data center management is largely a time efficiency practice, then ITAD is a natural choice, as with an ITAD company you don’t even need to look for a buyer; they do that for you.
+If data center management is largely a time efficiency practice, then ITAD is a natural choice.
+This is because with an ITAD company you don’t even need to look for a buyer, they do that for you.

 To get the best bang for your buck, there are four steps to follow.

 Planning is critical for effective data center management.
 As soon as possible, plan for the end of your asset’s lives.

 Try and figure out which assets will be the most valuable down the line based on use and age.
 This is very helpful because then you can prepare to hit a nice window where upgrades make sense, but the asset hasn’t lost value yet.

 It also frees you from worrying about your sale timing on equipment that’s going to have very little value in the future.
 Because you probably will only sell your used IT assets as an afterthought.

 By planning in advance, enterprises can lessen depreciation (which can exceed 10% per month) losses as well as paying to store out of service assets before they sell.